-- 1. Power Switch: Controls input power to the Flextec 450. - 2.
+- Power Switch: Controls input power to the FLEX-TECTM 650. - 2.
 Voltage Display Meter - 3.
-Amperage Display Meter - 4.
-Thermal LED: A yellow light that comes on when an over temperature situation occurs.
+Amperage Display Meter - Thermal LED: A yellow light that comes on when an over temperature situation occurs.
 Output is disabled until the machine cools down.
-When cool, the light goes out and output is enabled. - Output Control Dial: Sets the output current or voltage for the selected weld process. - 6.
-Weld Process Selector Switch: A rotary switch that toggles through the 4 available weld modes for the Flextec 450 - CC-SMAW; CC-GTAW; CV; CV-Innershield. - 7.
-Hot Start Toggle Switch: Enables hot start function. - 8.
-Output Control Local/Remote Toggle Switch:
+When cool, the light goes out and output is enabled. - Weld Process Selector Switch: A rotary switch that toggles through the five available weld modes for the FLEXTECTM 650 - CC-SMAW; CC-GTAW; CV; CV-Innershield; CV-SAW. - 6.
+Hot Start Control Dial - Output Control Dial: Sets the output current or voltage for the selected weld process.